KaiYan289/MIR-Bench/README.md

 This repository contains code of the work *MIR-Bench: Benchmarking LLM’s Long-Context Intelligence via Many-Shot In-Context Inductive Reasoning*.
 The dataset is available at **kaiyan289/MIR-Bench** at huggingface.

 Update Feb.
-27th 2025: We updated code_data.parquet, which provides ground truth code and data generator for each problem we published.
+27th 2025: We updated ./eval/data/code_data.parquet, which provides ground truth code and data generator for each problem we published.
 Please see readme of our huggingface repo for details!

 ## &#x2728; What is MIR-Bench?